 Log Service allows you to search and analyze large amounts of log data in real time.
 This topic describes the benefits of the search and analytics feature, the methods to use the feature, and the statement format that is used by the feature.

-- Real-time: Logs can be analyzed immediately after they are written.
+- Real-time: You can analyze logs immediately after they are collected.

-- Query: Billions of data can be processed and queried within one second (with five conditions).
+- Search: Billions of log entries can be processed and searched within one second (with five conditions).

-- Analysis: Hundreds of millions of data can be aggregated and analyzed within one second (with aggregation by five dimensions and the GroupBy condition).
+- Analytics: Hundreds of millions of log entries can be aggregated and analyzed within one second (with aggregation based on five dimensions and with the GROUP BY condition).

-- Flexible: Query and analysis conditions can be changed as required to obtain results in real time.
+- Flexible: Search and analytics statements can be changed based on your requirements and results are returned in real time.